-2-1.
 General.
 For purposes of this regulation, certain terms are defined in this section.
 The word “shall” is always mandatory and not merely advisory.
 Unless defined elsewhere, terms defined in Chapter 1 through 5 and the Housing Commission Ordinance are considered as defined therein for purposes of this Chapter.

-2-2.
 Pet.
 For purposes of this regulation a “pet” is defined as a common household animal, such as a dog, cat, bird, or fish, normally kept as a tenant’s companion.
-Horses, snakes, frogs, gerbils, and other animals and birds normally found in the wild are specifically excluded from this definition.
-Also excluded are certain breeds of dogs of vicious nature reputation, such as Pit Bulls, Doberman Pinschers and Rottweillers.
+Horses, snakes, frogs, gerbils, rabbits, and other animals and birds normally found in the wild are specifically excluded from this definition.
+Also excluded are certain breeds of dogs of vicious nature reputation, such as Pit Bulls, Doberman Pinschers, and Rottweilers.

 Section 3.
 Authorization

-3-1.
 Scope.
 One pet, other than fish, is permitted for each housing unit, regardless of bedroom size.
-Each pet must be maintained responsibly and in accordance with all applicable public health, animal control and animal anti-cruelty laws and regulations governing pet ownership.
+Each pet must be maintained responsibly and in accordance with all applicable public health, animal control, and animal anti-cruelty laws and regulations governing pet ownership.
 Any waste generated by a pet must be disposed of promptly in a sealed plastic bag to avoid any unpleasant and unsanitary odor.

-3-2.
 Written Authorization and Fee.
 No resident is authorized to have a pet until written authorization and confirmation of compliance with this policy have been received from the Housing Department.
 When an authorization is granted the tenant shall pay a “pet deposit” in the amount of $150.00.
 The pet deposit will be used by the Housing Department at the end of the lease toward payment of any costs made necessary by pet damage.
-Otherwise, the pet deposit, or any balance remaining, will be returned to the tenant after the premises are vacated, the keys are returned and the unit has been inspected.
+Otherwise, the pet deposit, or any balance remaining, will be returned to the tenant after the premises are vacated, the keys are returned, and the unit has been inspected.

-3-3.
+Responsibility for Monetary Damage.
+The tenant who is the head of household shall be monetarily responsible for any and all damage done by a pet or damage created by the possession of a pet regardless of which tenant actually owns the pet.
+This includes damage done to the rental unit, a neighboring rental unit, or any part of the rental community.

 Cats.
-A cat must be spayed and declawed.
+A cat must be spayed and declawed and the tenant must provide proof before receiving written authorization to have a pet.
 The resident must provide litter boxes for cat waste, which must be kept inside the dwelling unit.
-The resident shall not permit refuse from litter boxes to accumulate nor to become unsightly or unsanitary.
+The resident shall not permit refuse from litter boxes to become unsanitary.
 Cats must be kept indoors.
-On a yearly basis, tenant may have to provide veterinarian certificate showing the cat is up-to-date on his inoculations.
+On a yearly basis, tenant must provide a veterinarian certificate showing the cat is up-to-date on its inoculations including, rabies.
+If within 90 days of the yearly deadline, the Housing Department has not received a veterinarian record indicating current inoculations, the Department will revoke the tenant’s authorization to have a pet.

-3-4.
 Dogs.
-If the pet is a dog proof of spaying should be provided.
-Tenant must provide yearly evidence, if required, from a veterinarian of standard inoculations.

-3-5.
+A dog must be spayed and the tenant must provide proof before receiving written authorization to have a pet.
+On a yearly basis, tenant may have to provide veterinarian certificate showing the dog is up-to-date on its inoculations including rabies.
+If within 90 days of the yearly deadline, the Housing Department has not received a veterinarian record indicating current inoculations, the Department will revoke the tenant’s authorization to have a pet.

 Birds.
 If the pet is a bird, it shall be housed in a birdcage and cannot be let out of the cage at any time.